-If you try to shoot someone with a gun and miss, that is aggravated assault.
-If you wave a gun around carelessly and shoot someone, it is also aggravated assault.
-If you push someone and they end up seriously being seriously injured, that is also aggravated assault.
+If you try to shoot someone with a gun and miss, that is an aggravated assault.
+If you wave a gun around carelessly and shoot someone, it is also an aggravated assault.
+If you push someone and they end up seriously being seriously injured, that is also an aggravated assault.

 The PA Criminal Code defines Aggravated Assault as: